A Writer with an Insatiable Passion for Kanji!

 With Joy o' Kanji, she is writing an essay about each of the 2,136 Joyo kanji, the characters needed for daily use in Japan.
 This is obviously a lifelong project!
 These essays, which are downloadable in PDF format, give readers a full understanding of each character as nothing ever has.
 They also feature photos of kanji that bring the characters to life.
-For a small fee, you can download these essays from Joy o' Kanji.
-For an even lower fee, you can view photo albums of kanji in real-life contexts.
+You can download these extremely affordable essays from Joy o' Kanji.
+For even less money you can view photo albums of kanji in real-life contexts.
 The captions explain everything you'll want to know.
 There's also plenty of free material, all lending order to the often chaotic world of kanji.

 Friend Joy o' Kanji on Facebook and follow us on Twitter!

 Eve's 2009 book, Crazy for Kanji: A Student's Guide to the Wonderful World of Japanese Characters, is available for purchase on Amazon.
 You'll find lots of information about the book here, including press.